 As a business owner or manager, you want to make your working space comfortable, attractive and efficient for your work force.
 Currently popular in office settings is open daylighting, LED lamps, replaceable carpet squares and work stations with standing options.
 If you don’t own your building, you may feel restricted to make these changes until your ownership status changes, but it’s more likely that your landlord will be willing to work with you to make updates and keep you as a tenant.

-Leaseback: Get a New Building While Keeping Capital in Your Business
+Leaseback: Get a New Building While Keeping Business Capital

 Build to Suit